PatD/react-adventure-game-engine/README.md

 ```

-## FAQ

-### How does the engine work?
-Most of the game's current status (player position on screen, inventory, flags) is maintained, during play, in app.js' state.
-Most components and custom code work to update this root-level state.
-There are probably enough things tracked in state aross multiple components to justify using some state management system, but that was overhead I didn't want in this learning effort.
-### But... why?
-The primary reason was to give me a chance to learn React without making a CRUD form or TODO list.
-I hoped a game engine would afford me a much broader awareness of _why_ people used React.js over vanilla JavaScript.

-### Why didn't you use?
-There are a _ton_ of great React libraries and tools that would have made this effort significantly easier.
-But learning and understanding require doing the hard part first, before you can appreciate the value of a good state management library or animation library.

-### Should I use it to make a game?
-I mean, why not?
-If 1980s style advernture games are the style you want to mimic, and you're already comfortable with HTML5, CSS, JavaScript (especially reactive JavaScript frameworks like React and Vue), this might be the engine for you.
-It doesn't promise 60FPS, nor state of the art 3d graphics.

 # What's tracked in game state
 In the root component (app.js), state drives the user interface and interactivity.
 Every component and custom function serves to update state, and React renders the game based on that.